justsull/Panora/README.md

 ### Prerequisites

-This is seriouly one of the simplest apps ever.
-Use your favorite terminal to get this sucker going.
+Use your favorite terminal to get this app up and running.

 ## Running the tests